Organice/django-organice/README.rst

 the well-known `Django Web framework`_ it's a safe choice for your IT investment providing an easily extensible architecture.

-Primary goal of the software is to provide an absolutely intuitive, consistent user experience.
-Because in fast-paced, flexible, probably small-margin businesses you don't have the time to invest in training your staff.
-We build on promising, reliable Django components, and rather invest in those projects than build source code here.
-We expect to continually tune the compilation to keep the source footprint small, keeping the project lean and responsive.

 See http://organice.io for more information.

 Fundamental Features